-Find key evidence on obesity trends, impacts & prevention in Australia
+Find key evidence on obesity trends, impacts, prevention & treatment in Australia

 Obesity is rising among Australian children and adults.
 Rates of overweight are steady for adults, and in children rates of overweight have started to plateau after a sustained rise over decades.